coders4liberty/minecraft-burning-man/README.md

 There are a lot of resources that you can use to get started.
-First, there is our website http://code4liberty.wordpress.com/ Then there is the Minecraft Pi resources on Raspberry Pi's website: https://www.raspberrypi.org/learning/getting-started-with-minecraft-pi/
+First, there is our website http://code4liberty.wordpress.com/ Then there are Minecraft Pi resources on Raspberry Pi's website: https://www.raspberrypi.org/learning/getting-started-with-minecraft-pi/

 Geek Gurl Diaries is also a great place to start: https://www.youtube.com/playlist?list=PLME-KWdxI8dfQ1mKqnED8eAxZIb82ju6H